Work

 Most Korean job postings are legitimate.
 The ones that are not tend to fall into a few patterns.

 • Salary far above market.
-Korean cost-of-living is real; a posting offering ₩6M monthly for an entry-level role with no relevant experience required is almost certainly a sham or a multi-level marketing pitch.
+Korean cost-of-living is real.
+A posting offering ₩6M monthly for an entry-level role with no relevant experience required is almost certainly a sham or a multi-level marketing pitch.

 • Pay-to-apply or pay-to-train fees.
 Korean labor law prohibits employers from charging job seekers for the privilege of being hired.
 Any platform asking you to wire training fees, equipment fees, or recruitment fees is a scam.